Realgar: Historical uses

 Realgar was also used by Ancient Greek apothecaries to make a medicine known as "bull's blood".
 The Greek physician Nicander described a death by "bull's blood", which matches the known effects of arsenic poisoning.
 Bull's blood is the poison that is said to have been used by Themistocles and Midas for suicide.

 The Chinese name for realgar is 雄黃 (Mandarin xiónghuáng), literally 'masculine yellow', as opposed to orpiment which is 'feminine yellow'.

 Realgar was, along with orpiment, traded in the Roman Empire and was used as a red paint pigment.
 Early occurrences of realgar as a red paint pigment are known for works of art from China, India, Central Asia, and Egypt.
-It was used in European fine-art painting during the Renaissance era, a use which died out by the 18th century.
+It was used in Venetian fine-art painting during the Renaissance era, though rarely elsewhere in Europe, a use which died out by the 18th century.
 It was also used as medicine.
 Other traditional uses include manufacturing lead shot, printing, and dyeing calico cloth.
 It was used to poison rats in medieval Spain and in 16th century England.